Exponential decay for the near-critical scaling limit of the planar Ising model: Acknowledgements

 \section{Acknowledgements}

 The research of JJ was partially supported by STCSM grant 17YF1413300 and that of CMN by US-NSF grant DMS-1507019.
 The authors thank Rob van den Berg, Francesco Caravenna, Gesualdo Delfino, Roberto Fernandez, Alberto Gandolfi, Christophe Garban, Barry McCoy, Tom Spencer, Rongfeng Sun and Nikos Zygouras for useful comments and discussions related to this work.
 The authors benefitted from the hospitality of several units of NYU during their work on this paper: the Courant Institute and CCPP at NYU-New York, NYU-Abu Dhabi, and NYU-Shanghai.
+The authors also thank an anonymous referee for a careful reading of the originally submitted version of the paper and suggestions for improvements in presentation, which have been implemented in the current version.